nextflow-io/nextflow/docs/process.md

 to restrict the set of matching files to only the expected ones, e.g. `path 'prefix_*.sorted.bam'`.
 :::

-Read more about glob syntax at the following link [What is a glob?]
+Read more about glob syntax at the following link [What is a glob?][what is a glob?]

 ### Dynamic output file names